OmniSharp/csharp-language-server-protocol/docs/lsp.md

 ### Injecting `ILanguageServer` / `ILanguageClient`
 You cannot inject `ILanguageServer` or `ILanguageClient` in your handlers (or their services!) because handlers are resolved as part of their initialization.
 However you can inject `ILanguageServerFacade` or `ILanguageClientFacade`.
 The should have all the information you're looking for from the core types.

+## Language Proposals
+The protocol periodically goes through revisions to add new features and properties to the specification.
+We publish these proposals in the Proposals nuget package.
+Due to the nature of these proposals they can/will change regularly, do not expect these to be stable until the next version of the spec is released.
+Our goal is for full fidelity and to ensure these proposals can be tested and vetted as thoroughly as possible.

+By registering a proposed feature as a handler it should enable itself with any significant changes.
+However you can call the `EnableProposals()` method on the server or client options to ensure that the proposed Capabilities are serialized as the corresponding capabilities object.
+This means you can cast `WorkspaceClientCapabilities` as `ProposedWorkspaceClientCapabilities` safely and see the capabilities that may be provided by the client or server.